www.mickclarke.com HOME BIO MUSIC TOUR VIDEOS PHOTOS GNASHER KILLING FLOOR FREDDIE KING SALT CONTACT

 SALT's part time soundman Pete Murdoch shared his time between us and his other band.. a pub rock group from Deptford called Dire Straits.
 I last saw Pete at the Roxy in Hollywood as he escorted his band on their first world tour.
 Get in touch Pete!

-And finally ..
 Alan Platt was SALT's drummer in our most productive period throughout 1977, playing at the Reading Festival and the Muddy Waters concert in London.
-Sadly we have recently learned that Alan died back in 2005 from a street accident leading to a coma.
+Sadly we have since learned that Alan died back in 2005 from a street accident leading to a coma.
 Alan was a great drummer and a great character, always a lot of fun to be with, and with a great love for good music and good times.
 Deeply missed by us all.

 Over the years we've lost Lou Martin and Rod DeAth, both close friends.
 Matt Irving went on to work with Paul Young when he was at his zenith as a pop star, but sadly passed away from a long illness last year.